digital-asset/daml/docs/source/daml/daml-studio.rst

 Installing
 **********

-Daml Studio is included in :doc:`the Daml Connect SDK </getting-started/installation>`.
+Daml Studio is included in :doc:`the Daml SDK </getting-started/installation>`.

 Creating your first Daml file
 *****************************